plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 ![Plausible Analytics top pages](/uploads/plausible-top-pages.png)

+Another inaccuracy comes from the fact that Cloudflare Web Analytics doesn't seem to do much bot detection.

 Plausible Analytics doesn't use data sampling at all so all the stats in your dashboard is 100% accurate data of what happens on your site.
 No data sampling means that you can make your decisions based on 100% accurate real-world stats.

 ## Cloudflare Analytics limits you to one website only